alicompiler/simplehttp/README.md

 http client library for android , built on top of **okhttp** library

 # Why
-I designed this library to simplify the process of sending http and request , **and** to design an easy way to get the response without worrying about threads
+I designed this library to simplify the process of sending http request , **and** to design an easy way to get the response without worrying about threads

 <br><br>